RadioRayes/Fatal-Exceptions/README.md

 # Fatal-Exceptions
 A repository for a game I am developing called Fatal Exceptions.
 Inspired by the FNAF series.
-If the HTML file does not work on your device (Desktop or mobile), the link in this file's github description should work for you.
+If the HTML file does not work on your device (Desktop or mobile), the link in this file's github description should work for youif you have a good enough internet connection.

 CONTROLS
 Click the light button next to the window to use the light in the window.